Names from Severance – Clues into the Characters & Storyline

 Miss Huang

-Season two introduces Huang, a new character whose role deepens the mystery of Lumon Industries.
+Season two introduces Miss Huang, a new character whose role deepens the mystery of Lumon Industries.
 Huang appears to be a child (although played by 18-year-old Sarah Bock), adding to the scope of Lumon’s disturbing practices.
 Huang is a Chinese word that means Yellow and/or Phoenix.
 Since Miss Huang just suddenly appears in season two, we don’t quite know her intentions or dynamic within the department.
 Some theorize that she might be a “rebirth” of an outie who had passed.
 Can’t wait to find out!

 Now you can see why I believe Dan Erickson chose these character names very deliberately.
 Containing a mix of charactonyms and more subtle references, he follows the lead of the great science fiction and fantasy authors including George RR Martin and JRR Tolkein.